Oregon Child Development Coalition Early Childhood Education Programs

 About

-Oregon Child Development Coalition Early Childhood Education Programs provide early childhood care and education services to children, pregnant women, and families.
-The programs include driving children to school, teaching children to read and write, and visiting families in their homes.
-OCDC’s classrooms are required to enroll at least 10% of children with identified disabilities or developmental delays.
+Oregon Child Development Coalition Early Childhood Education Programs offer early childhood education and early childhood care.
+The program includes teaching kids to read and write, driving children to school, and visiting families in their homes.

 • Ages: 0–5 years old